 Natural pain management techniques can also be used very effectively.

-Pro tip: I talk a lot about ALL of your pain management options during an entire chapter in The Online Prenatal Class for Couples.
+Pro tip: I explain about ALL of your pain management options at length during an entire chapter in The Online Prenatal Class for Couples.
 I also have a whole bonus video on natural pain management techniques.

 Other Types of Epidurals

-Of course, labor isn’t the only kind of epidural given.
-Often they are given for surgery, and you can also be given an epidural steroid injection for pain management (most often for back or lower limb pain).
+Of course, the epidural for labor isn’t the only kind of epidural given.
+Often they are given for surgery, and you can also receive an epidural steroid injection for pain management (most often for back pain or lower limb pain).

 While it is a somewhat different experience than a labor epidural, essentially it’s the same and I think they hurt similarly (although because you’re not in a huge amount of pain to begin with, it does change things).